 Brand new private stadium of Atlético Mineiro would be built in western Belo Horizonte, in the Califórnia district.
 The club acquired a lucrative plot of land from MRV Engenharia, lying beside a major avenue and near the ring-road connection.
 It’s not an ideal piece of land due to high slope, but possibly the best available.

 Inspired by club colours (alvinegro, white-black stripes), the new arena comes as the first stadium ever designed by Bernardo Farkasvölgyi, local architect who privately is an ardent supporter of Galo.
 Before designing, he visited numerous stadiums in Brazil and Europe.
 His praise of Allianz Arena seems quite visible in this design, though it’s still an original building.

 The outer skin will be divided into two kinds of vertical segments: lighter (membrane) and darker.
 They will vary in translucency, thus ensuring that regardless of the lighting and weather someone is inside or out, there is always an impression of “alvinegro” mix.
-The shell will not have uniform height, two corners will be visibly raised, while two others lower.
 The building’s peak will reach 11 floors.

-The structure and adjoined building will offer Brazil’s largest on-site parking (4,600 cars), shopping center (8,000), club museum and megastore.
+The structure and adjoined building will offer Brazil’s largest on-site parking (4,600 cars), club museum and megastore.

 Belo Horizonte: Galo downsizing their stadium plan by 40%

 Lower capacity, without planned convention center and with smaller underground parking.
 The new stadium of Atletico Mineiro will be much cheaper than planned.

 Over the years Atlético Mineiro have been playing in two stadiums.
 Now they’re settled on building a third one to call their own (and not share revenue with public authorities).